IBM/automation-azure-infra-openshift/2-standard/1-aro/README.md

 2. Install [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
     This is required to setup the service principal per the below instructions and to setup the ARO cluster.
 If using the container approach, the CLI is included in the cli-tools image.

+3. Get your [OpenShift installer pull secret](https://console.redhat.com/openshift/install/pull-secret) and save it in `./pull-secret`.
+If a pull secret is not included, the ARO cluster will still be deployed, however, it will not have access to additional Red Hat features.\

+4. If using your Azure account, use the interactive approach in `launch.sh` to login to the Azure CLI.

-4. [Create a Service Principal](https://github.com/openshift/installer/blob/d0f7654bc4a0cf73392371962aef68cd9552b5dd/docs/user/azure/credentials.md) with proper IAM roles.
+4. (Optional) If using a service principal instead of your Azure account, [Create a Service Principal](https://github.com/openshift/installer/blob/d0f7654bc4a0cf73392371962aef68cd9552b5dd/docs/user/azure/credentials.md) with proper IAM roles.
     1. Create the service principal account if it does not already exist:
         ```shell
          az ad sp create-for-rbac --role Contributor --name <service_principal_name> --scopes /subscriptions/$SUBSCRIPTION_ID